 What is RUBS?

-RUBS stands for Ration Utility Billing System.
+RUBS stands for Ratio Utility Billing System.
 It leverages a property’s actual expenses to allocate charges to residents, primarily covering utilities like water, sewer, and trash.
 In some cases, RUBS is also used to bill natural gas and electricity, particularly when residents haven’t directly set up these services with utility providers.
 The allocation process considers factors such as apartment occupancy, square footage, and the number of bedrooms or bathrooms.

 What are the advantages of RUBS?